Is your puppy stealing socks?

 • Start to teach them to “give” or “leave it” when they do.

-For more puppy tips and tricks you can check the Training & Behaviour section of this website, or Vitapet Central for more puppy tips and treat products.
+For more puppy tips and tricks you can check the Training & Behaviour section of this website.
+Or head to Vitapet Central for more puppy tips and to learn more about their treat range.

 About the Author: Lara Shannon is a certified dog behaviourist and trainer, pet food nutrition specialist, Executive Producer and Host of Pooches at Play on Channel 10 and editor of Poochesatplay.com.
 Lara also runs her own dog training business in Melbourne’s Bayside area and is the Author of World of Dogs and Eat, Play, Love Your Dog